UN/CEFACT: Deliverables

 CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) has developed a version of their declaration using the Core Component Library of UN/CEFACT and has generated an XML message according to the specifications of UN/CEFACT.
 CITES is an international agreement between governments.
 Its aim is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.
 The CITES declarations are used in customs clearance procedures in all countries around the globe.

+UN Transparency Protocol

+The UN Transparency Protocol (UNTP) is a UN/CEFACT global standard intended to support supply chain traceability and transparency, and to counter greenwashing by making sustainability claims digitally verifiable.
+The protocol defines a suite of interoperable digital credentials and discovery mechanisms, and sector implementation communities have been established for minerals and metals, agriculture and food, and textiles and fashion.

+UNECE maintains public registers associated with the protocol, including a software implementer register that records software vendors which have committed to implementing it.
+As of August 2026 the specification was published as a work in progress, with version 1.0 expected by 1 September 2026.

 Benefits

 Governments, traders and consumers all benefit from having simpler and more cost-effective trade procedures.
 UN/CEFACT's work is particularly relevant for developing countries, where the elimination of trade-related inefficiencies is many times more beneficial than the reduction or removal of tariff barriers to trade.
 In addition, UN/CEFACT's work is of particular benefit to landlocked countries and countries distant from major markets.
 These countries experience challenges and constraints resulting from complex and inefficient procedures, including the creation of many additional costs in bringing goods to market.
 The gains from this work are considerable for small and medium-sized enterprises, for which the costs of compliance with various trade-related procedures are proportionally higher.
 This is particularly true in the case of low-value shipments, where the cost of administrative procedures represents a large proportion of total cost.